 Homology, Saunders MacLane

 Personally, I like reading MacLane and I think all his books are great.
-This one is a classic for a reason: It’s well written and the explanations are nice.
+The text is well written and the explanations are nice.
 I still prefer Rotman but you can’t go wrong with either of them.

-Okay, now this is a subject I do not know a lot about, so I will not be able to say too much.
+Okay, now this is a subject I do not know a lot about, so I will not be able to recommend a lot of things.
 Representation theory is the idea that linear algebra was easier after all, so maybe we could try our best to replicate it.
 I have only looked at three books, the first one being my favorite:

 Representation Theory, William Fulton, Joe Harris

 So this is a big book.
 But it’s worth it.
 It’s the classic treatise on the subject and it deals with the subject matter well.
 I haven’t read very far, but I have liked what I have read.
-Next is written by one of the best mathematicians of the 20th century, Jean-Pierre Serre:
+Next is a book written by one of the founding fathers of modern algebraic geometry and one of the greatest mathematician of all time, Jean-Pierre Serre:

 Linear Representations of Finite Groups, J.-P. Serre

 Serre is a mathematical genius and it shows.
-Everything flows nicely and it is the text that was used in the course given at my university.
+Everything flows nicely and it is the text that was used in the course given at my university, although I ended up not taking it in the end.
 I think it is interesting it grew out of lecture notes for chemistry students.
 That doesn’t make it easy though, so be warned.
 Finally, the best book I know on Lie algebras and their representations:

 Introduction to Lie Algebras and Representation Theory, James E. Humphreys